vasefsta/project-SIGMOD-2013/README.md

 #### IMPORTANT

-- To compile the program so index is EXACT_MATCH go to commmon.mk and set the last option to "-DEXACT"
+- To compile the program so index is created with EXACT_MATCH go to commmon.mk and set the last option to "-DEXACT"
-- To compile the program so index is EXACT_MATCH go to commmon.mk and set the last option to "-DHAMMING"
+- To compile the program so index is created with Hamming_Distance go to commmon.mk and set the last option to "-DHAMMING"
-- To compile the program so index is EXACT_MATCH go to commmon.mk and set the last option to "-DEDIT"
+- To compile the program so index is created with Edit_Distance go to commmon.mk and set the last option to "-DEDIT"

 ### Info to better understand our philosophy